 A few tips for pool owners to consider when looking at glass tile;

-- Tile today comes from all over the world.
-Here in North America we see a lot of glass tile come from China, Mexico and Italy.
+Here in North America, we see a lot of glass tile come from China, Mexico and Italy.
 Each have different qualities to attract Consumers.
 Some are clean lines and elegant while others have more of a handmade artesian quality.
 The style possibilities are endless.

 - Glass tile comes in clear, glass with white backing, opaque glass (venetian), rough glass and a whole host of various style, shapes and sizes.